Terms of Business

 - Mortgage/Mortgage Credit Intermediary – Mortgage/Mortgage Credit Intermediary authorised under Regulation 30 of the European Union (Consumer Mortgage Credit Agreements) Regulations 2016 on behalf of Brokers Ireland Network Services Limited.

 Copies of our regulatory authorisations are available on request or can be viewed at www.centralbank.ie.
 The Central Bank of Ireland holds registers of regulated firms.
-You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.
+You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit www.centralbank.ie to verify our credentials.
 Our Central Bank Number is C38101.

 CODES OF CONDUCT

 Our firm is subject to and complies with various codes of conduct including the Handbook of Prudential requirements for Investment Intermediaries 2014 Consumer Protection Code 2012, Minimum Competency Code 2017 and the Fitness and Probity Standards 2014 as laid down by the Central Bank of Ireland.
-These codes offer protection to consumers and can be found at www.centralbank.ie
+These codes offer protection to Customers and can be found at www.centralbank.ie

 Fair and Personal Analysis